plausible/docs/docs/plausible-script.md

 ```html
 <script defer data-domain="anothersite.com,rollup.mysites.com" src="https://plausible.io/js/script.js"></script>
 ```

-This will send pageviews from your sites to their individual dashboards so you can still see their separate stats but it will also send their stats to a grouped dashboard which means you'll be able to see the combined stats too in a roll-up view.

 :::tip Integrating Plausible by using Google Tag Manager?
 You'll need to use a different tracking snippet.
 [See these instructions](google-tag-manager.md).